-Table 1.1: Two-body interatomic potentials currently available within GULP.
+Table 1.2: Less common two-body interatomic potentials currently available within GULP.
 Here r represents the interatomic distance of which the potential is a function, and q denotes the atomic charge of the species.
 All other values are parameters of the potentials.